tunnelvisionlabs/nasmjit/AsmJit/README.txt

 AsmJit - Directory where are sources needed to compile AsmJit.
 This directory is designed to be embeddable to your application as easy as possible.
-There is also AsmJit/Config.h header where you can configure platform (if autodetection now works for you) and application specific features.
+There is also AsmJit/Config.h header where you can configure platform (if autodetection not works for you) and application specific features.
 Look at platform macros to change some backends to your preferences.

 test - Directory with cmake project to test AsmJit library.
 It generates simple